kristikorsberg/PUI2016/HW3_kk3374/README.md

 difficulty with the binomial distribution, in that I could not ensure that the scatter plot would follow the funnel shape, despite the fact that the histogram was accurate.

-#NEED TO CHECK BINOMIAL SCATTER DISTRIBUTION.
-IT IS NOT A FUNNEL.
-#NEED TO FIT GAUSSIAN DISTRIBUTION

 For Assignment 2, we made a Jupyter Notebook inside Compute, which sets the foundation for a data driven insight about Citi Bike data.
 We had to create null and alternative hypotheses with a confidence level, use Pandas to read the Citi Bike data directly from